Genesis never says God created water — and that single silence pulls a thread running all the way to a well in Samaria.

 Traced honestly, the pattern runs like this: water precedes the first act of creation and receives the Spirit's attention before anything else exists.
 The first breath of human life is preceded by water rising from below.
 The life-sustaining water of a patriarch's well becomes the site where Jesus offers water that rises from within.
 The eschatological vision of Scripture ends with a river that flows from the throne of God outward and upward through a healed world.

-What can be said without overreaching: the Bible does not treat water as a neutral substance.
+The Bible does not treat water as a neutral substance.
 From Genesis 1 to Revelation 22, water carries freight.
 It is there before creation begins, it enables the first human life, it is the medium of Israel's deliverance and judgment, and it is the final image of God's gift to a healed world.
 That the same Greek phrase Jesus uses — hydōr zōn, living water — echoes the Hebrew mayim ḥayyîm of Jeremiah and the subterranean logic of Genesis 2 suggests the theme is not accidental.

 Levenson, J. D. (1988).
 Creation and the Persistence of Evil: The Jewish Drama of Divine Omnipotence.
 Harper & Row.